ExperimentCode/data/README.md

 After the above processing, you will get two output files in the same directory, ```data_s_parse.txt``` and ```data_h_parse.txt```, the parsed sentences and parsed headlines.

-### constructed pairs of sentence and deletion-based compression
+## Constructed pairs of sentence and deletion-based compression